cynthiaewu/eqtl_preprocess/README.md

 ```
 $input_folder is the folder that contains all formatted STR genotype files separated by chromosomes

-$output_folder is the folder to write output to
+$output_folder is the folder to write output to.
+STR genotypes are given as dosages (repeat numbers added up for both alleles)

 ## Filter and preprocess expression dataset
 1. Apply filtering steps